 In order for a will to be valid, it must be executed by an adult that is of sound mind.
 One of our offices is in Vermont, and in this state, you must sign your will in front of two witnesses.
 The witnesses must also sign it in front of you, and in front of one another.

-The rules are slightly different in New York, where our other office is located.
 In the Empire State, you have to sign or acknowledge the will in the presence of two witnesses.
 You are also required to declare to these witnesses that the document is in fact your last will.
 Finally, they must sign the will in your presence.

 Yes, an interested party can contest the validity of a will during probate.
 Acceptable grounds include incapacity, fraud, coercion, intimidation, and improper execution.

 Unfortunately, the answer to this question is a resounding no. If you execute a will, you would name an executor in the document to act as the estate administrator.
 After you die, the executor would admit the will to probate, and the court would provide supervision during the process.

 The exact duration will vary depending on the case in question, but it will typically take about eight months to a year if there are no major complications.
 No inheritances can be distributed while the estate is being probated by the court.

 Absolutely not, there are different types of trusts that can be a better choice when certain circumstances exist.
 The trust that is ideal for the widest range of people is the revocable living trust.
 These vehicles provide multiple different advantages.